AikidoSec/firewall-node/docs/fastify.md

   done();
 });

-// Call this as after your auth middleware, before other middleware Zen.addFastifyHook(fastify);
+// Call this as early as possible, before other middleware Zen.addFastifyHook(fastify);

 fastify.route(...);